British Empire Exhibition

 Before the paintings left New Zealand a selection was shown at the Wellington Art Gallery, 8.12.1923 - 14.12.1923, including New Shoes for Old.

-The New Zealand and South Seas Exhibition, 17.11.1925 - 01.05.1926, showed work returned from the British Empire Exhibition.
+The New Zealand and South Seas Exhibition, held in Dunedin, New Zealand, 17.11.1925 - 01.05.1926, showed work returned from the British Empire Exhibition.
 As Scales’s painting was not catalogued it could be surmised to have sold in England for its modest price of £5 5s.

 LETTER 1.
 FROM FLORA SCALES TO MR JAMES MCDONALD, 16 September 1923

 161 Glover Road

 16th September